 Two magnetic prospecting methods exist – magnetic susceptometry and magnetic gradiometry – to help archaeologists.
-Both rely on soil disturbance or enhancement of the soil magnetic properties.
+Both rely on soil disturbance or enhancement of the soil's magnetic properties.

-Magnetic susceptometry will enable users to map a large site very quickly, then determine in which part of the site magnetic susceptibility enhancement can be observed, and thus in which location archaeological features are most likely to be found.
+Magnetic susceptometry enables users to map a large site very quickly, then determine in which part of the site magnetic susceptibility enhancement can be observed, and thus in which location archaeological features are most likely to be found.

 [Photograph courtesy of PACEA, CNRS & University of Bordeaux]

 Before undertaking construction in a heavily shelled region such as Northern Europe, it is best practice to carry out surveys to check for the presence of significant underground features, whether UXO or archaeological monuments.
-Initial horizontal surveys can be performed with the Bartington Grad601 Gradiometer.
+Initial horizontal surveys can be performed with the Grad601 gradiometer.